gnubodhi/Dans-Soil-Alchemy/README.md

 - Supports **closed-loop nutrient cycling** using on-site organic waste
 - Enhances soil with **biochar**, **fermented microbes**, and **stable humus**
 - Improves soil structure, water retention, and microbial health
-- Reduces nutrient loss, odours, and pathogens
+- Reduces nutrient loss, odors, and pathogens

 ### 🔄 Adaptations for Certification
 - Meat, dairy, and any non-organic materials